 Songs and Rhymes

 My favourite place to look for songs and rhymes in other languages is Burnaby Public Library’s Embracing Diversity Project which features words and videos in fifteen languages.
 They even have the option for people to upload their own which makes their Vimeo Channel beyond awesome.
 The songs which I ended up choosing were Paa, Tuhod, Balikat, Ulo (Feet, Knees, Shoulders, Head) in Tagalog or Filipino and Liăng Zhī Lăo Hŭ (Two Tigers) in Mandarin.
 Our colleague Jon Scop shared this last song at our Guerrilla Storytime as one he uses to draw distant or chatty caregivers back into his programs, because they know ALL the words.
 For my hello and goodbye song I used Clap Everybody and Say Hello/Nihao to get us warmed up and trying out some Mandarin.
+You can find even more multilingual songs and rhymes at CLEL StoryBlocks and Mama Lisa’s World.

 In my search for books I first thought about using books like Chris Raschka’s Yo!
 Yes? or Ah Ha! by Jeff Mack or even one of my favourite wordless books to talk about the universality of sounds and language.
 I also wondered about bilingual books but found it difficult to find ones which worked in storytime on such short notice.
 I did however come across this amazing post all about bilingual storytimes which has great tips for sharing texts in more than one language and given more time I’d love to give it a try.
 In the end I admittedly chose books which I knew and loved and asked questions as we went along like “how do you say alligator in your language?” and “what sound do they make?”
+You can also check out our Bilingual Storytime Guide for tons of resources.

 So there you have it, a whirlwind tour of my brain while planning a multilingual storytime.
 Because this was only my first I would love to hear what resources you use to plan multilingual storytimes and also your favourite jams in other languages!